Accenture/reactive-interaction-gateway/docs/rig-ops-guide.md

 `RATE_LIMIT_PER_IP` | DEPRECATED.
 If true, the remote IP is taken into account, otherwise the limits are per endpoint only. | true
 `RATE_LIMIT_SWEEP_INTERVAL_MS` | DEPRECATED.
 Garbage collector interval.
 If set to zero, Garbage collector is disabled. | 5000
-`REQUEST_LOG` | Type of loggers to use to log requests processed by API Proxy, delimited by comma. | [] `SUBMISSION_CHECK` | Select if and how submitting/publishing events should be denied.
+`REQUEST_LOG` | Type of loggers to use to log requests processed by API Proxy, delimited by comma. | [] `SESSION_ROLE` | DEPRECATED.
+Type of users that are visible to the outside world (possible to list).
+Only users with these roles will be listed.
+Possible roles are listed in `JWT_ROLES_FIELD`.
+Define as strings, separated by comma. | "user"
+`SUBMISSION_CHECK` | Select if and how submitting/publishing events should be denied.
 Can be either `no_check` (submissions are always allowed), `jwt_validation` (submissions are allowed if at least one authorization token is valid - using JWT_SECRET_KEY - and not blacklisted), or an URL that points to an external service that decides whether to allow or deny the submissions.
 Such an external service is expected to accept POST requests.
 The CloudEvent is passed as a JSON map in the body.
 The original request's `Authorization` headers are reused for this request.
 The subscription is allowed if the service returns 2xx and denied otherwise. | "NO_CHECK"
 `SUBSCRIPTION_CHECK` | Select if and how creating subscriptions should be denied.
 Can be either `no_check` (subscriptions are always allowed), `jwt_validation` (subscription are allowed if at least one authorization token is valid - using JWT_SECRET_KEY - and not blacklisted), or an URL that points to an external service that decides whether to allow or deny the subscription.
 Such an external service is expected to accept POST requests.
 The subscription parameters are passed in the body.
 The original request's `Authorization` headers are reused for this request.
 The subscription is allowed if the service returns 2xx and denied otherwise. | "NO_CHECK"
-`SESSION_ROLE` | DEPRECATED.
-Type of users that are visible to the outside world (possible to list).
-Only users with these roles will be listed.
-Possible roles are listed in `JWT_ROLES_FIELD`.
-Define as strings, separated by comma. | "user"
-`EXTRACTORS` | Extractor configuration, given either as path to a JSON file, or directly as JSON.
-The extractor configuration contains information about events' fields per event type, used to _extract_ information.
-For example, the following setting allows clients to specify a constraint on the `name` field of `greeting` events: `EXTRACTORS='{"greeting":{"name":{"stable_field_index":1,"event":{"json_pointer":"/name"}}}}'`.
-Note that `stable_field_index` and `event/json_pointer` are required for all configured fields. | nil

 .